AlejandroRR94/Tumor_Classification/README.md

 The original dataset was shared by Jun Cheng: Cheng, Jun (2017): brain tumor dataset. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.1512427.v5

+To have the data organized exactly as this project did:
+1. Download the data
+2. Extract the data in a "data/" folder

 Notes:
 * The model was trained in Google Colab using the GPU available.